deriv-com/champion-trader/src/components/MarketSelector/README.md

 # Market Selector Component

-A comprehensive market selection interface that allows users to browse, search, and favorite different trading markets.
+A responsive market selection interface that adapts between desktop and mobile views.

 ## Components

-### 1. MarketSelector
+### MarketSelector
-The main controller component that manages the bottom sheet display.
+The main controller component that manages the market selection interface.

 ```typescript
 import { MarketSelector } from '@/components/MarketSelector';